Casino: Design

 Factors influencing gambling tendencies include sound, odour and lighting.
 Natasha Dow Schüll, an anthropologist at the Massachusetts Institute of Technology, highlights the decision of the audio directors at Silicon Gaming to make its slot machines resonate in "the universally pleasant tone of C, sampling existing casino soundscapes to create a sound that would please but not clash".

-Alan Hirsch, founder of the Smell & Taste Treatment and Research Foundation in Chicago, studied the impact of certain scents on gamblers, discerning that a pleasant albeit unidentifiable odor released by Las Vegas slot machines generated about 50% more in daily revenue.
+Alan Hirsch, founder of the Smell & Taste Treatment and Research Foundation in Chicago, studied the impact of certain scents on gamblers, discerning that releasing a pleasant albeit unidentifiable mix of scents near Las Vegas slot machines generated about 50% more in daily revenue.
 He suggested that the scent acted as an aphrodisiac, causing a more aggressive form of gambling.